yansh/website/about.md

-Yan Shvartzshnaider is an Assistant Professor in the Department of Electrical Engineering and Computer Science, Lassonde School of Engineering at York University, where he runs the <a href="https://www.yorku.ca/lassonde/privacy/">Privacy Rhythm research lab.</a>
+Yan Shvartzshnaider is an Assistant Professor in the Department of Electrical Engineering and Computer Science, Lassonde School of Engineering at York University.
+He is the director of <a href="https://www.yorku.ca/lassonde/privacy/">the Privacy Rhythm research lab.</a>
 <br/><br/> Prior to York, he was an Assistant Professor/Faculty Fellow in the Courant
 Institute of Mathematical Sciences at NYU,  affiliated with <a href="https://cs.nyu.edu/acsys/">Analysis of Computer Systems (ACSys) </a> and